Why Are Viennese Coffeehouses So Special?

 2. Café Frauenhuber – Best For Daydreaming

 Best Vienna Coffeehouses.
-Different from well-groomed Landtmann, Vienna’s oldest coffeehouse exudes living room atmosphere.
+Different from well-groomed Landtmann, Vienna’s oldest coffeehouse exudes a charming and nostalgic atmosphere.
 Specifically, Frauenhuber’s red velvet benches and lace curtains together with Persian carpets and that Biedermeier display cabinet beam me back to my late Viennese grandparents.
+Since it opened its doors in 1824 the café has been a prominent cultural and intellectual hub, attracting artists, musicians, and thinkers over the years.

 Although Mozart and Beethoven don’t entertain here any more Frauenhuber manages to compensate, if only with great atmosphere, Frankfurter sausage and Semmerl, or simply a Melange with cream.
 On top, the café’s central location make it an easy stopover during your Vienna sightseeing.